blakeberg/meteor-nodejs/README.md

 3. change dir: `cd dummy`
 4. start app dummy: `nohup meteor &`
 5. show app in browser: `http://localhost:13000` (or IP of the VM if you use boot2docker)

+### Bundle App

+With Meteor Build Client you can bundle the client part of a Meteor app with a simple index.html, so it can be hosted on any server or even loaded via the file:// protocol.

+**There is no need for centralized server!**

+1. connect with ssh
+2. change dir: `cd dummy`
+3. bundle app: `meteor-build-client ../dummy-bundled`
+4. change dir: `cd ../dummy-bundled`
+5. `chmod g+x` for created js file

 ## Useful Links
 * Meteor Example App Handson <https://www.meteor.com/tutorials/blaze/creating-an-app>